Planning to travel to Merida, Mexico? Here’s what you need to know before you go. Not planning to travel to Merida? Here’s why you should.

 Chilakillas

-Think crispy tortilla chips drenched in sauce and served up with avocado, onions, veg and a topping of your choice.
-The challenge is to eat it before it gets soggy, which isn’t such a tough gig when it tastes so good.
+Think crispy tortilla chips drenched in sauce and served with avocado, onions, veg and a topping of your choice.
+The challenge is to eat it before it goes soggy, which isn’t much of a challenge when it tastes this good.

 Manifesto Coffee